-The development of the project was documented through a blog at the webpage of the Binckhorst Sound Mapping Group.
-This is a collaborative urban sound-mapping initiative working in the Binckhorst area in The Hague, started at the Institute of Sonology in 2011.
+The development of the project was documented through a blog at the webpage of the Binckhorst Sound Mapping Group, a collaborative urban sound-mapping initiative working in the Binckhorst area in The Hague, started at the Institute of Sonology in 2011.

 Acknowledgments: Justin Bennett, Ed Jansen, Silvia Janoskova, Hans Latenstein and Jelleke Truijen (Gemeente Den Haag), Aukelien & Niels Leerentveld, Ronald Scholtens and Mascha Vandekuinder, Yolanda Uriz & Angel Faraldo, Edwin van der Heide, Lex van den Broek and Anne Wellmer.